 One study using a mouse model of breast cancer reported that gamma-tocotrienol given as part of the diet suppressed tumor growth.
 The same study also reported that gamma-tocotrienol inhibited colony formation of both mouse mammary and human breast cancer cell lines.
 Colony formation refers to the ability of a single cell to grow into a colony consisting of at least 50 cells.

 An anthocyanin-rich extract from black rice was shown to reduce the viability of several breast cancer cell lines in one study.
 The same study found that the extract significantly suppressed tumor growth and angiogenesis in mice implanted with HER2 overexpressing (HER2+) tumors.
+Purple rice bran extract reduced vascular endothelial growth factor (VEGF)-induced angiogenesis by inhibiting proliferation and migration in another study.

 The melatonin in black, purple and red rice protects against breast cancer in several ways.
 Melatonin protects against ER+ breast cancer by reducing aromatase activity within the breast, thereby decreasing estrogen production.
 Melatonin has also been found to reduce triple negative breast cancer growth, proliferation and migration in cell and animal studies.
 In addition, melatonin has been shown to reduce the cardiotoxicity associated with Adriamycin (doxorubicin) chemotherapy.

-Rice represents a major path of inorganic arsenic exposure for people who depend on a rice diet.
-Generally speaking, rice has more elevated arsenic levels than all other grains, with brown rice having higher levels than white rice.
+Rice represents a major path of inorganic arsenic exposure for people who depend on a rice-based diet.
+Generally speaking, rice has the potential to incorporate more elevated arsenic levels than all other grains — brown rice tends to have even higher levels than white rice.
 Arsenic is contributed both by arsenic in the soil and arsenic in rice field water, much of which is naturally occurring.
+High levels of arsenic have been reported in rice from areas of the United States where former cotton fields have been converted to rice production.
+Arsenic-based herbicides were used in cotton fields in the early- to mid-20th century.
 A 2008 report that received a lot of attention found unacceptable arsenic levels in common U.K. brands of baby foods.
 Most of the rice in the baby foods were thought to come from Europe.
-Ten of the 17 samples tested used organically grown rice.
+Ten of the 17 samples tested were organically grown rice.
 Similar concerns have been raised concerning rice in U.S. baby foods.

-Southern Louisiana is also home to numerous oil refineries and petrochemical plants that have introduced cadmium and other carcinogenic contaminants to some of the soil used for rice production.
+Southern Louisiana is home to numerous oil refineries and petrochemical plants that have introduced cadmium and other carcinogenic contaminants to some of the soil used for rice production.
 Cadmium exposure has been associated with increased risk of breast cancer, among other cancers.
 Although the U.S. is a net rice exporter, it imports specialty rice varieties such as jasmine and Basmati rice from countries such as Thailand and India.
 This rice is often grown under conditions and using pesticides and fungicides that would be unacceptable inside U.S. borders.

 Organic brown rice grown in California is most likely to have low levels of arsenic, cadmium and other contaminants.
-Consumption of brown rice has been shown to be associated with reduced risk of pancreatic cancer in a San Francisco bay area population.
+Consumption of brown rice has been reported to be associated with reduced risk of pancreatic cancer in a San Francisco bay area population.
 On the other hand, high rates of pancreatic cancer in southern Louisiana have been explained, in part, by consumption of locally grown rice incorporating high levels of cadmium.

 Chinese red yeast rice (red mold rice) is a food spice and medicinal herb made by fermenting a type of yeast (Monascus purpureus Went) with white rice.
-It contains a mixture of monacolins, one of which is essentially identical to lovastatin, a statin used for lowering cholesterol.
+It contains a mixture of monacolins, one of which is very similar to lovastatin, a statin used for lowering cholesterol.
 Chinese red yeast rice has been shown to inhibit tumor cell growth and enhance apoptosis of breast and colon cancer cells.
 It also has been found to inhibit both androgen-dependent and androgen-independent prostate tumor growth in human prostate cancer xenografts in mice.
-However, note that when nine different commercially available Chinese red yeast rice dietary supplements were tested in one study, the total monacolin content ranged from 0% to 0.58% w/w and only one of the preparations contained all 10 possible monacolins.
+However, note that when nine different commercially available Chinese red yeast rice dietary supplements were tested in one study, the total percentage monacolin content ranged from 0% to 0.58% and only one of the preparations contained all 10 possible monacolins.

 Wild rice (e.g., Zizania palustris) refers to four species of plants, three of which are native to North America, that are distantly related to rice.